elixir-lang/elixir/README.md

 ### List of errors

-TODO: THIS LIST IS OUT OF DATA AND SHOULD BE UPDATED.

 Here is a list of runtime errors that can be raised by Elixir:

 *   `{ 'builtinnotallowed, { method, builtin } }`

     Invoking `method` not allowed on the `builtin` structure.
-Built-in structures are all structures that comes directly from Erlang, they are: String, Integer, Float, Tuple, List, OrderedDict and so forth.
-A few operations like setting instance variables are not allowed on built-in objects;
+Builtins are all structures that comes directly from Erlang, they are: String, Integer, Float, Tuple, List, OrderedDict and so forth.
+Binding and setting instance variables are currently disabled on builtins;

-*   `{ 'objectdefined, { name, file, line } }`
+*   `{ 'module_defined, { name, file, line } }`

-    An object with `name` was already defined on `file` at `line`.
+    An module with `name` was already defined on `file` at `line`.
 This is a common error to appear during compilation time as the following valid Ruby pattern is not valid in Elixir:

         module Foo
           module Bar